y-lohse/y-lohse.github.io/_posts/2010-06-23-symphotweet.md

 This may, or may not be my fault.
 I'm using the Twitter API to retrieve the tweets, and cache them for half an hour, which means you have to wait a bit before new tweets show up.
 But Twitter does some caching as well, so this might be a reason too.
 And if the app isn't finding any of your tweets, they are probably too old to be found by the API.

-But hey, to solve this, you can just tweet something new like... wait...  about symphotweet?
+But hey, to solve this, you can just tweet something new like… wait…  about symphotweet?